An SAP license audit is:

 - Overlooking the Fine Print:

 - Read the Details: Consider the fine print in any settlement agreement.
-Look for clauses that might impose additional costs or obligations in the future.
+Look for clauses that may impose additional costs or future obligations.

 - Example: A clause requiring you to purchase additional licenses under specific conditions might seem minor now but could lead to significant expenses later.